endoflife-date/endoflife.date/tools/iphone.md

     eol: false
 ---

-A supported release gets the latest iOS updates.
+Most likely, new iPhone models will come out in September every year (with a few possible exceptions). iPhone support (supported devices gets the latest iOS updates) is quite long, with iPhone 5s being supported for almost 6 years now.